cloudfoundry-attic/vblob/README.md

         "logfile": "<pathname for the log>",
         "keyID": "<any id for auth>",
         "secretID": "<any secret for auth>",
-        "auth": "<basic, digest; other values mean disabled>", "debug": true
+        "auth": "<basic, digest or s3; other values mean disabled>", "debug": true,
+        "account_file" : "./account.json",
+        "account_api" : true
     }

 `current driver` is used to specify the driver to be used by the service at startup.
 Only 1 driver can be in use at any time.
 If no default is specified the first driver will be used.

 `logfile` specifies the path to the log file.
 The `logtype` has to be [winston](https://github.com/indexzero/winston).

 `keyID` and `secretID` and `auth` are used to control front-end authentication.
 If either the key or id is not present or if auth is not set to a proper auth type then authentication is disabled.
-Currently the following types are supported: "basic", and "digest". "basic" and "digest" implementation follows rfc2617.
+Currently the following types are supported: "basic", "digest", and "s3". "basic" and "digest" implementation follows rfc2617.

 `debug` is used to log request and response headers to the console for debugging purposes.
 Its value is treated as boolean.

+`account_file` is the place where vblob instance stores the CloudFoundry service binding credentials.
+After a vblob service instance is provisioned in CloundFoundry, user can binding multiple CF apps to the instance.
+This file indicates vblob where to load and update the binding crendentials so that the apps can properly authenticate with the vblob instance. `account_api` controls whether the CF bind/unbind API is on/off in the instance.
+For a single node deployment, this is always set to true.
+For a multi-node deployment, only one node should turn on this switch.

 ## Usage